How to Reduce AML False Positives

 Using Alessa for Improved Compliance Efficiency

-At Alessa, we provide an all-in-one compliance tool software to help you meet compliance standards.
-Our AML compliance software includes real-time screening and monitoring of transactions, sanctions screening capabilities, fraud detection and prevention and more.
+At Alessa, we provide an all-in-one AML compliance software to help you meet compliance standards.
+Our solution includes real-time screening and monitoring of transactions, sanctions screening, automated regulatory reporting and more, and can be implemented as a holistic solution, or by specific modules per your organization’s needs.

 Our features, specifically our real-time transaction monitoring and screening and automated regulatory reporting, allow for improvements in efficiency for compliance teams and the reduction of false positives.